Kingdread/Naseweis/WEISHEIT.md

 A list of valid choices.
 The user can select one of the given items, but they can not define their own.

-### `validate`

-A regex that is used to validate the input.
-Input that does not match the regex will be rejected.

 #### Examples

 ```yaml